Foreynn/Projet-S4/README.md

 In order to solve the labyrinth, you simply need to press the solve button.

+### Outputs:

+If you wish to save to solved maze and the solution path coordinates, simply press the save solution button.

 ## How to remove our software

 Run the `make clean` command in the root of the project repository.